Plan at the right scale

 A selective May roundup built from full-corridor Route 20 research, with eight stronger timing-around stops first and additional smaller events below.

-Event roundup · Illinois pilot
+Event roundup · Illinois towns

 Route 20 Events for May 2026: Illinois Stops Worth Timing Around